When Mr. FAF and I were looking to buy a house, we did a lot of research on the Washington DC metro area.

 Sales prices are lower in Anne Arundel and Frederick counties (Maryland) but are still higher than the national median housing price of $232,200.

-2) Houses are more expensive along the northeast and southeast.
+2. Houses are more expensive in the northeast and southeast.

-The reason is that households in these areas have higher incomes.
-According to a 2013 Metro map that shows income inequality in DC:
+The reason is that households in the northwest and southwest have higher incomes.
+According to a 2013 Metro map that shows income inequality in DC, there is great variation in the median household income by Metro line.

 Red line: — Left: $72,889 – $147,630